DevSkyzonViper/SkyDungeon/README.md

 # A quick run down:

 - Its writen in C++
-- Modularity first (I am refactoring the code rn so 50% xd)
+- Modularity first (I just refactoring the code xd)
 - Savegame, termios, text rendered